OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   The opa2slurm_ command must be executed by *root* to read the :ref:`OmniPath` information.

-* For Infiniband networks you can use the tool slurmibtopology_.
+* For Infiniband_ networks the slurmibtopology_ tool is recommended.

 .. _Topology_Guide: https://slurm.schedmd.com/topology.html
 .. _topology.conf: https://slurm.schedmd.com/topology.conf.html